vctfence/scrapbee/AUTOMATION.md

 #### Uploading Local Files to Scrapyard

-In the following example, we create a command that stores a local file in Scrapyard under the folder specified by the `at` argument.
+In the following example, we create a command that stores a local file in Scrapyard under the folder specified by the `to` argument.

 In iShell, the global object `cmdAPI.scrapyard` provides the same methods as the ES6 wrapper referenced above, so there is no need to import anything.